Continually Updated Clinical Reference

 Tic disorders and stereotypic movement disorder

-In Tourette disorder, the movements, as opposed to self-stimulatory stereotypies seen in persons with severe mental retardation, are less complex and appear involuntary.
+In Tourette disorder, the movements, as opposed to self-stimulatory stereotypies seen in persons with severe ID, are less complex and appear involuntary.
 For the latter, the diagnosis of stereotypic movement disorder may be used if other mental disorders are excluded.
 The specifier "with self-injurious behavior" is added if bodily damage results.
-Self-injurious behavior is common in certain mental retardation syndromes, especially Lesch-Nyhan syndrome.
+Self-injurious behavior is common in certain ID syndromes, especially Lesch-Nyhan syndrome.

 Mental disorders due to a general medical condition